rich-at-thinkful/ft-curric-gists/fundamentals/build-bookmarks-app.md

 ### Process

 1) Before coding anything, think about your user flow.
 What does the initial loaded page look like?
-What is each action a user can take and the corresponding DOM event?
+What is each action a user can take and how does it affect the visual layout?

 2) Draw up [gray box wireframes](http://bradfrost.com/blog/post/html-wireframes/) using [MockFlow](http://mockflow.com), a free wireframing tool of your choice, or on a napkin!